BrailleRAP building manual

 _images/ymotor_support_assembly_4.png

-• Mount the motor on its support with the 4 screws M3-8 making sure that the connector is in the position corresponding to the illustration.
+• Mount the motor into its support with the 4 M3-8 screws, making sure that the connector is in the position shown in the illustration.

 _images/ymotor_support_assembly_5.png

-• Insert the 4 NYL M3 nuts into the engine mount.
+• Insert the 4 M3 nyloc nuts into the motor mount.
 Hold them in place with a small piece of painter’s tape.

 _images/ymotor_support_assembly_6.png